 Traders sell a plethora of vintage goodies, such as decorative arts, antiques, collectibles, sports memorabilia and more.
 Many of the vendors specialize in nautical items, from handmade lamps created from vintage gear to ships wheels and one-of-a-kind objects perfect for decorating lake homes.

-Co-owner Barbara Spivia says that Lakewood Antiques flea market is so much more than just a simple antique market.
+Co-owner Barbara Spivia says that Lakewood Antiques flea market is so much more than just a simple antique market in Georgia.
 Vendors travel the show circuit and bring new items every month.
 Customers always return because they are confident that the items are authentic and high quality.
 What’s more, this flea market was named one of the “best in America” by both the Huffington Post and USA Today!

 Where: Atlanta Highway 1321, GA US

 More information: Read here our full review of Lakewood Antiques Market

 Best flea markets Georgia: #2 Scott Antique Market Atlanta

 Shop ’til you drop at Scott Antique Market in Atlanta, GA.
 This monthly three-day flea market boasts over 3,300 booths filled with the best antiques and collectibles in the area!
 Situated within two large warehouses, it’s no wonder why the organizers proclaim that their flea markets are one of the country’s largest indoor antique shows.

 In the South building, you can expect to find merchants selling “affordable” items such as vintage knick-knacks, postcards, and other collectibles.
 The North building is where all the luxurious items reside, such as rugs, antique furniture, silverware, and bronze.